hydephp/hyde/README.md

 ```

 Your site will then be saved in the _site directory, which you can then upload to your static web host.
-All links use relative paths so you can deploy to a subdirectory without problem.
+All links use relative paths, so you can deploy to a subdirectory without problem.
 The site also works great when browsing the HTML files locally.

 #### Live preview